CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 ## Running simulation
 ### Getting Started:
 #### File and Folder Requirements:
-- All files and folders that are required for a complete simulation and data analysis can be found in directory **/example/** in the package.
+- All files and folders that are required for a complete simulation and data analysis can be found in directory `/example/` in the package.
 Names of files and folders need cannot be modified.
-The **input.txt**, **submission_script**. and required folders must be placed in the same directory for each individual simulation.
+The `input.txt`, `submission_script`. and required folders must be placed in the same directory for each individual simulation.
-- Requirements for running simulation: **input.txt** and **submission_script**.
+- Requirements for running simulation: `input.txt` and `submission_script`.
-> Format of **input.txt** must be followed exactly. **submission_script** should be written to suit the local device.
+> Format of `input.txt` must be followed exactly. `submission_script` should be written to suit the local device.
 - Requirements for data recording: 5 empty directories to record simulation ouputs - `/checks/`, `/inputs/`, `/outputs/`, `/parameters/`, and `/results/`.
 These folders must be created at the beginning of a new simulation.
 - Requirement for data analysis: 1 empty directory to record data collected from using data analysis package - `analysis`

+#### Folders:
+5 empty directories for data recording must be created before submitting a job.
+The names of these directories must be exact.
+	- `/checks/`: files for checking if the initial configuration is created correctly
+	- `/inputs/`: files to record residue id (identity.inp and identity2.inp), positions for each peptide sequence (chninfo-n1.data and chninfo-n2.data), reduced annealing temperatures (annealtemp_*), and reduced simulation temperature (simtemp)
+	- `/outputs/`: output files for each simulation round
+	- `/parameters/`: sidechain parameters generated from the inital configuration step that are required for simulation steps
+	- `/results/`:  simulation results for data analysis
+		a. .bptnr: collision, bond partner of each particle
+		b. .config: collision, time, particle coordinates
+		c. .energy: collision, time, kinetic energy, total energy, etc.
+		d. .lastvel: collision, velocities
+		e. .pdb: pdb file
+		g. .xyz: trajectory files
+		f. .rca: distance from sidechain to each particle in the backbone of a residue

+>Note: These subdirectories in the **/example/** directory contains results from a short simulation for your reference.
+When running a new simulation, these subdirectories must be empty to avoid incorrectly data appending.
+When running a continuing simulation, keep all results from previous simulation in these directories.
+The **.out** file shows an example of successful initial configuration generation.
+If your screen-written output look like this and no error showed, the initial configuration is successulffy generated.
+This *.out* file must be deleted before any simulation if it exists to avoid being confused by old data.

 #### Input Parameters:
-- These are parameters that must be specified in **input.txt** file to run DMD/PRIME20 simulations.
+- These are parameters that must be specified in `input.txt` file to run DMD/PRIME20 simulations.
 Please follow the format to enter all parameters that are required.
 Missing a parameter or incorrect format will cause error and simulation cannot be run.
 Explanation for each parameter is included in the file.

 Table 2: Paremeters for DMD/PRIME20 simulation
 |Parameter                | Description                                                              |